ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 necessarily a linear step-by-step process.
 This guidance brings together the different parts of the SDC process as discussed in the previous chapters and links to these chapters.
 The case studies in the next chapter follow these steps.
-This presentation is adapted from Hundepool et al. (2012).
-Figure 8.1 at the end of this chapter presents the entire process in a schematic way.
+This presentation is adapted from  `HDFG12`_.
+:numref:`Fig81` at the end of this chapter presents the entire process in a schematic way.

 Step 1: Need for confidentiality protection